Doraji taryeong

-Doraji taryeong (도라지타령) is a Korean folk song which originated from Eunyul in Hwanghae Province.
-However, the currently sung version is classified as a Gyeonggi minyo (Gyeonggi Province folk song), as the rhythm and the melody have changed to acquire the characteristics of it.
+Doraji taryeong (도라지타령) is a Korean folk song which originated in Eunyul, Hwanghae.
+However, the currently sung version is classified as a folk song from Gyeonggi, as the rhythm and the melody have changed to acquire the characteristics of it.

 The song is sung with semachi (fast 6/4 or 9/8) jangdan (rhythmic structure), with occasional switch to jungmori (12/4) jangdan.
 Like other traditional songs from Korea, it uses the pentatonic scale of jung (G), im (A), mu (C), hwang (D), and tae (E).